Which grocery stores accept food stamps?

 However, most supermarkets are likely to be on the Department’s list.

-The pandemic has put SNAP benefits under the spotlight.
-Food insecurity has risen and many people have been pushed into poverty, a fact not helped by the termination of the expanded Child Tax Credit at the turn of the year.
+The pandemic had put SNAP benefits under the spotlight of the nation.
+Food insecurity had risen and many people were pushed into poverty, a fact not helped by the termination of the expanded Child Tax Credit at the turn of the year.